RobertDurfee/Matrices/README.md

 	return 0;
 }
 ```
 Produces a 1-dimensional `Matrix` to rank types of shirts, a 2-dimensional `Matrix` to rank shirts-pants combinations, and a 3-dimensional `Matrix` to rank shirts-pants-socks combinations.
-Then copies the shirt-pants-socks combination `Matrix` and changes a few preferences.
-The 2-dimensional `Matrix` is declared conventionally without the macro.
+Then, the shirt-pants-socks combination `Matrix` is copied and a few preferences are changed.
+(The 2-dimensional `Matrix` is declared conventionally without the macro.)